 While term is easier to understand, there are quite a few variations that you will need to know about before purchasing.

-- Annual Renewable Term Life– These term life policies have a level death benefit, but the premiums rise each year based only on you age.
-The benefit period is usually to age 90, but I have never seen someone pay for one that long.
-These polices tend to start out with low premiums (because your younger), but as you get older they tend to start to increase more and more.
+Annual Renewable Term Life polices tend to start out with low premiums (because your younger), but as you get older they tend to start to increase more and more.
 They usually become more expensive than the client wants to pay and are canceled.

-- No Medical Exam Term Life- This type of term life policy is when you are not required to complete an exam (blood-work, urine sample, etc.).
+This type of term policy is when you are not required to complete an exam (blood-work, urine sample, etc.).
 This can convenient to some but be weary, these types of policies can be much more expensive than an ordinary level term life.
 Always get multiple quotes in order to make an informed decision.

-- Group Term Life- This is referring to term life policies that are offered through your employer.
+This is referring to term life policies that are offered through your employer.
 While these are appealing, remember if you leave your job for any reason, you usually lose the coverage.
-These types of term life policies are great if you have pre-existing health problems because usually no exam is required.
+These types of term insurance policies are great if you have pre-existing health problems because usually no exam is required.

 - Heart Attack

 - Vision, Hearing, or Speech Loss

 - End Stage Renal Disease (Kidney Failure)

 - Aortic Surgery

 - Can’t perform 2 of 6 ADL’s (activities of daily living)

 Also, if you are terminally ill (life expectancy of 2 years or less) you would also have access to up to 80% of death benefit to help pay with any bills or financial obligations.
 Any funds received early are subtracted from the face amount if you pass away.

 Can I Add Riders to my Term Life Insurance?